Yerofeev/Pianoid-Python-Arcanoid/README.md

 ![![alt text]]( https://github.com/Yerofeev/Pianoid-Python-Arkanoid/blob/master/pics/pianoid_1.gif)

  As the second peculiar trait, PIANOID was written with NO use of PYgame, curses etc..
 Only modules from standard library were used.
 The game is programmed for Linux terminals, the only dependencies are Python and support of extended ANSI.
-Several general moments should be specified about the overall structure of the game:
+Several general moments should be specified about some challenges and overall structure of the game:
-1 Input:
+1. Dynamical nonblocking input, processing both Arrows and Esc (details in engine.get_key())
-1.1 Dynamic input without Enter
+2. Algorithm of ball's trajectory
-1.2 Nonblocking input
+3. Prizes, there are dozen of them.
+Much of the inspiration taken from Krypton Egg arkanoid-like game.
-1.3 Arrows processing
+The description of prizes can be found in help menu.
-1.4 Esc key
+4. Boss level with its own logic and adversaries
-Details and comments about its implementation scan be found in engine.get_key() function docstring
+5. Monsters appearing on all levels

-2. Algorithm of ball trajectory:
+How to install: